All Episodes

 This is politics.

-The old cliche, it ain't beanbag.
+The old cliché, it ain't beanbag.

-It's uh it's it's it's uh it's dirty stuff.
+It's dirty stuff.

-It snerdly made the observation.
+Snerdley made the observation.

-Every time Newt has a good day.
+Every time Newt has a good day, the next day, look out.

 So Newt has a good day, and it says, okay, Rick and Rick, get out of this.

-Get out of the race, coalesce behind me.
+Get out of the race.

-I'm the conservative can beat Romney, I'm the conservative can win.
+I'm the conservative can win.

 Meanwhile, Santorum is outperforming Newt in every primary so far.